solo-io/gloo/docs/content/operations/upgrading/faq.md

 ### Log filter state in gRPC access logs

-Enable grpc access logging of filter state with
 You can enable logging of the filter state when performing gRPC access logging.
 The filter state logger calls the `FilterState::Object::serializeAsProto` to serialize the filter state object.

 You can enable the filter in your Helm values file or a Gateway resource directly.